gumgum/gumdrops/CONTRIBUTING.md

 #### General Notes

-* When adding a component, think about how you can make the component flexible and usable in multiple situations.
+-   When adding a component, think about how you can make the component flexible and usable in multiple situations.
 Some ways we do this are to pass in `...otherProps` and `className`.
-* Consult the [Design System Docs](https://ds.gumgum.com/stable/css) and [Design System Prototypes Page](https://ds.gumgum.com/stable) for information about your component, including all of the various options you can use to customize a component.
+-   Consult the [Concrete Design System Docs](https://concrete.gumgum.com) for information about your component, including all of the various options you can use to customize a component.
-* Documentation is really important.
-The first line of the README should contain a description of the component (the DS docs can be a good starting place).
-If your component is more complex, we encourage writing out real world examples of how to use your component in the component's README file.
+-   Documentation is really important.
+The story documentation should contain a description of the component (the Concrete docs can be a good starting place).
+If your component is more complex, we encourage writing out real world examples of how to use your component in the component's documentation.
 Think about how you are using it and what you would need to do to make it work within your React project if you are viewing it for the first time with no knowledge of how it is built.

 #### Prerequisites